 Faced with the fact we are going to spend the vast majority of the couple of months in our homes, now is the time to consider how you want to approach this next lockdown.

 My team and I have been consulting clients virtually, every week, throughout this year.
 We have seen some amazing transformations from clients who, back at the start of the first lockdown, decided they wanted to use the time to focus on their health and losing weight.
 As one client said to me “If we are in lockdown for three months I could either gain three stone or lose three stone, I know which I want”.
 This client has now lost over 50lbs.

 We have also received a lot of enquiries from new clients who gained weight during the first lockdown.
 The statistics are there to back up our experience with a King’s College London survey of 2,254 people finding that 48 percent of respondents had gained weight during lockdown.

 So what can you do to ensure a healthy lockdown this time around?

-Taking time to reflect on how your first lockdown went is the first step to a healthier Lockdown 2.0.
+Taking time to reflect on how your first two lockdowns went is the first step to a healthier Lockdown 3.0.
 What healthy habits did you develop or maintain?
 What less healthy habits crept in?
 Be honest with yourself, did your quest to develop the perfect sourdough / banana bread recipe result in a bit of a carb fest?
 Have a think about what went well and what you’d do differently this time.

 Read more: How To Break Bad Habits